lpod/lpod-docs/level1-styles.rst

 ``table column``, ``table row``, ``table cell``, ``table page``, ``chart``, ``drawing page``, ``graphic``, ``presentation``, ``control`` and ``ruby``.

+Some styles may have a *class* property, that is an informative attribute, and that should not be confused with the *family*.
+A family is an application- defined property, used in order to identify a set of styles belonging to various families, for retrieval needs.

 An existing style may be retrieved in a document using the ``get_style()`` document-based method.
 This method requires a family as its first argument and allows a style name as a second, optional argument.
 If the name is missing,